Medicare grants for-profit company full access to claims database

 "We do have relationships with major insurers.
 We've purchased claims.
 We've traded services and analytics for claims.
-We've done a lot of work to assemble this de-identified data set," David Vivero, co-founder and CEO at Amino, told U.S. News.
+We've done a lot of work to assemble this de-identified data set," Niall Brennan, chief data officer and director of the Center for Medicare & Medicaid Services' Office of Enterprise Data and Analytics, told U.S. News.
 "We have a very long runway and very patient investors.
 Our goal is to get people the information they need right now."

 To learn more: